codinux-gmbh/Stopwatch/README.md

         }
 ```

-It is also capable to print elapsed time statistics like min, max and average time to a task:
+Print statistics of a task's measured durations like min, max and average time:
 ```kotlin
         // adds elapsed time to task's statistics and prints it right away (1..3).forEach {